sourcepole/ansible-playbook-patroni-debian/README.md

 * uncomment the line:

-      - import_playbook: certificates-sp.yml
+      - import_playbook: certificates.yml

   in `patroni.yml`

-* configure `certificates-sp.yml`
+* configure `certificates.yml`

 * install the required `tpo.local_certificate_authority` role like this:

       ansible-galaxy install tpo.local_certificate_authority

-  make sure you have at least version 1.2.1
+  make sure you get at least version 1.2.1 of that role.

+* set `patroni_ca_dir` pointing to the directory that contains the CA.

 Rewinding/Recloning outdated former primaries
 ---------------------------------------------